Cory Chisel: Move to Nashville: Old Believers (2012–2015)

-The Refuge and Tell Me True (2015-2024)
+The Refuge and Tell Me True (2015–2024)

-In 2015, Chisel moved back to his hometown of Appleton, Wisconsin into an 80-year-old former Franciscan Monastery on 10 acres of wooded land along the Fox River with his long-time musical collaborator and partner Adriel Denae and their infant son.
+In 2015, Chisel moved back to his hometown of Appleton, Wisconsin into an 80-year-old former Franciscan Monastery on 10 acres of wooded land along the Fox River.
 In 2016, in that space, which he named The Refuge, Chisel co-founded Refuge Foundation for the Arts, a nonprofit which provided support, space, and collaborative opportunities for emerging musicians and visual artists.
 In the recording studio they built inside The Refuge, Chisel and Denae recorded Tell Me True, released in 2017, under the name Cory Chisel and Adriel Denae.

 Between 2015 and 2018, Chisel recorded and toured with Jonny Fritz and Robert Ellis as part of the Americana trio Traveller.
 They made their live debut at Newport Folk Festival in 2015, and in 2018 their album Western Movies was recorded at The Refuge and released by Refuge Foundation for the Arts.

 Chisel co-wrote three tracks of Adriel Denae's self-titled debut album, produced by Norah Jones, also released in 2018 by Refuge Foundation for the Arts.

 Chisel co-wrote the song "The House Always Wins" on the 2016 William Bell album This Is Where I Live, which won the 2017 Grammy Award for Best Americana Album.

 Artistry

 Chisel has described the songwriting process as something that feels like gaining access to an indefinable, almost spiritual force, which becomes possible when a person is in a heightened state, a phenomenon he remembers first witnessing during his childhood, when his father would sometimes reach a sort of hypnosis as he concluded a passionate sermon.

 Chisel has shared how living in Wisconsin and northern Minnesota has influenced his songwriting, in that the slower pace of life, and the dark and colder weather, aids in the introspection needed for songwriting.
-He has also noted that people that live in some small towns in the Midwest seem to be choosing to exile themselves in order to create a unique society that works for them, a concept he has worked on over a long period of time in his songwriting.
+He has also noted that people that live in some small towns in the Midwest seem to be choosing to exile themselves to create a unique society that works for them, a concept he has worked on over a long period of time in his songwriting.

 Other ventures

 In 2013, Chisel was a part of the team that launched Mile of Music, a free 4-day music festival held annually in August in Appleton, Wisconsin.
 Its first year featured performances by Rodney Crowell, Justin Townes Earle and Norah Jones.
 In 2025, the festival was attended by 90,000 people, and 200 artists put on approximately 700 shows.

 Beginning in 2019, Chisel has co-taught courses on composing American Roots Music at Lawrence University Conservatory of Music in Appleton, Wisconsin.
 Chisel composed the theme music for the Lionsgate film Desperation Road, released in 2023, based on a novel by Michael Farris Smith and starring Mel Gibson.

-In 2020, Chisel acted in and produced a pilot for an anthology television series staring Rachael Leigh Cook, filmed at The Refuge.
+In 2020, Chisel acted in and produced a pilot for an anthology television series starring Rachael Leigh Cook, filmed at The Refuge.